ABOUT And Something Different Studio Gallery/ Our Mission

 While living in Austin, she organized and curated group art exhibits, taught Painting and Drawing for the Austin Museum of Art’s Art School at Laguna Gloria, and founded and hosted a popular all-male model Life Drawing and Painting group for the Austin Visual Arts Association.

-Leslie moved to San Diego 11 years ago and paints and teaches at her studio gallery in Arts District Liberty Station.
-She continues to work on the Code Defied series, adding new paintings and multi-media components, including Video Art and 3D.
+Leslie moved to San Diego in 2014 and paints and teaches at her studio gallery in Arts District Liberty Station.
+She continues to work on series involving present events, adding new paintings and multi-media components, including Video Art and 3D.